Language

 Mathematics requirement

 For this bachelor’s programme, certain Dutch mathematics courses or a foreign equivalent are compulsory.
-The required mathematics courses are:
+You can find an overview of the required mathematics courses here:

 If your diploma is not included in this list, it must be evaluated first.
 UM will assess whether you can demonstrate sufficient knowledge in Mathematics on individual basis.